Army Group Centre: Destruction of Army Group Centre

-In the spring of 1944, Stavka started concentrating forces along the front line in central Russia for a summer offensive against Army Group Centre.
+In the spring of 1944, the Soviet High Command started concentrating forces along the front line in central Russia for a summer offensive against Army Group Centre.
 The Red Army also carried out a deception campaign to convince the Wehrmacht that the main Soviet summer offensive would be launched further south, against Army Group North Ukraine.
 The German High Command was fooled and armored units were moved south out of Army Group Centre.

 The Soviet offensive, code-named Operation Bagration, was launched on 22 June 1944, the third anniversary of Germany's own invasion of the Soviet Union, Operation Barbarossa.
 185 Red Army divisions, comprising 2.3 million soldiers and 4,000 tanks and assault guns, smashed into the German positions on a 200km-wide front.
 The 850,000-strong Army Group Centre was almost completely destroyed by the attack.
 It is estimated that over 450,000 Germans were killed, wounded, or captured, notably the 57,000 soldiers captured east of Minsk, who were paraded through Moscow on 17 July on Stalin's orders as proof of the immense success of the Soviet offensive.
 The Soviet forces raced forward, liberating Minsk and the rest of Belorussia by mid-July, and reaching the Vistula and the Baltic States by early August.
 In terms of casualties this was the greatest German defeat of the entire war.

 The commander in chief of Army Group Centre as of 28 June 1944 was Walter Model.